| Goign to

 an interview, learn from it and then refine and

 practice again.
-Participate in mock interviews if
+Participate in mock

-honest feedback from friends and acquaintances
+own.
+Ask for honest feedback from friends

-and work to improve.
+and acquaintances and work to improve. |

-Be on
+Be

-time, enthusiastic and professional.
-When
+on time, enthusiastic and professional.

-skirt for women).
-Bring extra copies of
+jacket and skirt for women).
+Bring extra

-your resume, just in case.
-Introduce
+copies of your resume, just in case.

-when you introduce yourself.
+contact when you introduce yourself.
 Show

 enthusiasm related to the